Twins vs. Giants Player Props Betting Odds

-You can find player prop bet odds for Byron Buxton, Thairo Estrada and other players on the Minnesota Twins and San Francisco Giants before their matchup at 7:40 PM ET on Monday at Target Field.
+Those looking to place a player prop wager can find odds for Byron Buxton, Thairo Estrada and others in the Minnesota Twins-San Francisco Giants matchup at Target Field on Tuesday at 7:40 PM ET.

 Bet on this matchup or its props with DraftKings!